All Episodes

 You don't buy any of this.

-You don't succumb or haven't surcame.
+You don't succumb or haven't succame, as Cornell West says.

-You don't care what the idiot sheriff had to say, you don't care what Gregory has to say, you care that the people you elected not fall prey to all of this.
+You care that the people you elected not fall prey to all of this.

-So you get frustrated with uh all this idiot talk from Washington, including Republican politicians who want to sit together.
+So you get frustrated with all this idiot talk from Washington, including Republican politicians who want to sit together.

 That's not what you want to hear.